Learn to Program with ZedLX

 disc(760, 360, 100, [70, 70, 0]);

 2. (Challenging!)
 Add another statement at the end of the source code.
-In it, create a variable named mycolor of type color, and set it to a value given by the marked initializer /purple.
+In it, create a variable named mycolor of type color, and set it to a value given by the labeled initializer /purple.

 Solution